jen-cui/scholarsearch/README.md

 - Due to time, the model only searches PubMed and does not include papers in other databases, although extending it to include that functionality is not difficult.
 - Effective queries partly depend on the user.
-- The full text of articles are not considered by the reranker in consideration of computational time for this project.
+- The full text of articles is not considered by the reranker in consideration of computational time constraints for this project.
 - Summarizer trained on large general domain corpora, not scientific literature, so it may not capture technical nuances

 ## Experiments